julian-klode/blog.jak-linux.org/content/post/a-case-for-different-upgrades.md

 ---
-title: "Divergence - A case for different upgrade approachs"
+title: "Divergence - A case for different upgrade approaches"
 date: 2023-10-10T19:22:49+02:00
 ---